Lemon Law in NebraskaGet detailed Vehicle History Report in 3 Easy Steps

 Fortunately, Nebraska's Lemon Law provides legal options to residents who believe they've purchased defective vehicles.
 However, the defect in question must be significant and a threat to your safety.
 For example, faulty brakes would be considered a serious problem―but a chipped paint job wouldn't be protected under this law.

-Generally, the standard for classifying a vehicle as a lemon requires that the vehicle be sent to the dealer for repair at least four times for the same problem or be out of service for more than 40 days.
+Generally, the standard for classifying a vehicle as a lemon requires that the vehicle be sent to the dealer for repair at least 4 times for the same problem or be out of service for more than 40 days.

 To qualify for protection under the Nebraska Lemon Law, your vehicle must meet the following criteria: